brandondombrowsky/cloudmigration/README.md

-# Migating Workloads to the Cloud
+# Migrating Workloads to the Cloud
-In this practicum our group was to serve as cross functional team memberws working torward the same end: a working program.
-Out team was tasked with migrating all SQL database content from company's first year to present.Below are some of the highlights of project that I contributed in.
+In this practicum, our group was to serve as cross-functional team members working toward the same end: migrating a SQL database to the cloud.
+Our team was tasked with migrating all SQL database content from the company's first year to the present time.
+Below are some of my project contribution highlights:

 # Planning & Design in 4 Sprints (built/managed by me)
 [![111.png](https://i.postimg.cc/JnCHYsm7/111.png)](https://postimg.cc/sBK2vDvb)